coyorkdow/closure/README.md

 ```
 ## Compare to `std::function`

+### Stores non-copyable object
-- `std::function` can only store the copyable object.
+`std::function` can only store the copyable object.
 Before c++23 introduced `std::move_only_function`, using only the standard library you cannot create a generic functional type which can hold a non-copyable functor.

 ```C++
 class TestClassBindMethod {